-Earlier this month when I was challenged to cook for South African rugby players the nerves set in and to be honest I grabbed the phone and called my mother.
-Living in the UK for nearly 20 years I must admit that traditional South African recipes are not as prominent in my culinary repertoire as one would expect.
-The challenge was to make a tasty Bobotie (aromatically spiced lamb mince dish topped with egg) almost like a moussaka without the aubergines, Malva pudding (sticky toffee pudding without the dates) and then koeksisters.
+Earlier this month when I was challenged to cook for a group of South African rugby players, the nerves soon set in and, to be honest, I grabbed the phone and called my mother.
+Living in the UK for nearly 20 years now, I must admit that traditional South African recipes are not as prominent in my culinary repertoire as one might expect.
+The challenge was to make a tasty Bobotie (aromatically spiced lamb mince dish topped with egg, almost like a moussaka without the aubergines), a Malva pudding (sticky toffee pudding without the dates), and Koeksisters.

 I can hear the question already – what is a koeksister?
-When I started making these the team were enthusiastic and everyone asked what they are, I think they all just wanted a taster.
+When I started making these, the team were enthusiastic and everyone was asking what they were (I think they all just wanted a taster!).
 To define something in a different language and also to describe it in comparison to what they would recognise challenged me slightly.
-The explanation is as follow.
-It’s a soft dough (including butter, flour, milk and raising agents) almost like a doughnut dough without yeast that is shaped in long spiral fingers, deep-fried till golden brown and crisp and immediately dunked in super ice cold acidulated spice infused sugar syrup.
-It’s best eaten after a few days and is traditionally served with tea in the afternoon.
-If you could make them small enough they could effectively make great petit-fours, but mine ended up a tad on the larger side.
+So the explanation is as follows.
+It’s a soft dough (almost like a doughnut dough without the yeast), that is shaped into long spiral fingers, deep-fried until golden brown and crisp and then immediately dunked into an ice-cold acidulated spice-infused sugar syrup.
+They’re best eaten a few days after they are made (if you can wait that long!), and they are traditionally served with tea in the afternoon.
+If you could make them small enough they would effectively make great petit fours too, but mine always end up a tad on the larger side.

-I must say following mum’s advice and a recipe from my grandmother’s book with a few additions of my own, I was impressed with my efforts.
+I must say following mum’s advice and a recipe from my grandmother’s book, along with a few additions of my own, I was impressed with my efforts.
 Mum and I had a giggle whilst translating the recipe.
-We always get stuck on two ingredients and that is cream of tartar and citric acid, the translation causes us confusion.
-When she reads the recipes she always mixes the two up and after a panic and a hissyfit we always realise that she has given me the incorrect information.
-They are two completely different things, and in baking deliver different results.
-Well after a few disasters we have wised up to the errors we previously made, hence having a laugh this time round.
+We always get stuck on two ingredients and that is cream of tartar and citric acid; the translation causes us confusion.
+When she reads the recipes, she always mixes the two up, and after a panic and a hissy fit, we always realise that she has given me the incorrect information!
+They are two completely different ingredients and in baking they deliver different results.
+Well, after a few disasters, we have now wised up to the errors we previously made, hence we had a laugh about it this time round.

-For this recipe you need both cream of tartar and citric acid.
-Cream of tartar is acidic however it also provides a creamy texture to the syrup, when the hot crispy fried koeksister is dunked into the cold syrup the cream of tartar will provide the creamy luxurious velvety texture to the syrup.
+For this recipe, you need both cream of tartar and citric acid.
+Cream of tartar is acidic, but it also provides a creamy texture to the syrup, so when the hot crispy fried koeksisters are dunked into the cold syrup, the cream of tartar will provide the luxurious creamy, velvety texture to the syrup.
 The citric acid on the other hand prevents crystallization of the sugar syrup and provides the required acidity.
 Citric acid is also used for making elderflower cordial (acting as a preservative and preventing crystallization).
-If you do not have citric acid to hand use extra lemon juice instead.
+If you do not have citric acid to hand, use extra lemon juice instead.

 Ingredients & Method